kvasdopil/ui-gen/docs/GENERATE_UI.md

 - Solve the user's problem through thoughtful design and layout
 - Make it look production-ready and polished
 - Ensure all text is readable and properly sized for mobile
-- Use appropriate icons/images placeholders if needed
+- Use `react-icons` for all icon needs - choose appropriate icon sets (FontAwesome, Material Design, Heroicons, etc.)
+- Use Unsplash images for image mockups - select relevant, high-quality images that fit the context
 - Consider the user's specific requirements and context